esosaoh/kubewarden-docs/docs/tutorials/writing-policies/typescript/05-e2e-tests.md

 Each test uses `kwctl` to run the policy and checks:

-- **Exit status**: `kwctl` should exit with status 0 for successful policy execution
+- **Exit status**: The command `kwctl` should exit with status 0 for successful policy execution.
-- **Allowed field**: The JSON output contains an `allowed` field indicating if the request was accepted
+- **Allowed field**: The JSON output contains an `allowed` field indicating if the request was accepted.
-- **Message content**: For rejected requests, the output contains a descriptive error message
+- **Message content**: For rejected requests, the output contains a descriptive error message.

 The `echo "output = ${output}"` statements in each test help with debugging by showing the actual policy output when a test fails.